MahamudM90/Ice-Cream/README.md

 ## ICE-CREAM 🍦

-This is the UI Design of Ice Cream By Using scss.
+This is the UI Design of Ice Cream By Using Scss.

 ##### HomePage
 ![ScreenShot of Form](a.png)